 The cost for health center services is covered by the health fee that is required of all resident students.
 The health fee provides for medical care, medications dispensed by a King’s health care provider from the health center formulary, and diagnostic procedures and tests done at the student health center.
 The health fee is not a substitute for health insurance

-Commuter and Off-Campus Students - Commuter and off-campus students who have submitted a completed health form are eligible use the health center on a fee-for–service basis.
-The fee- for-service cost is added to the student’s account.
+Commuter and Off-Campus Students - Full Time Commuter and Full Time off-campus students who have submitted a completed health form are eligible use the health center on a fee-for–service basis.
+The fee-for-service cost is added to the student’s account.